lale-help/lale-help/README.md

   For testing the edge cases, use faster unit/model/mutation/controller tests.

+* keep the tests for elements and logic that appear(s) on multiple pages as [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) as possible.Write only one test for something that repeats on several pages if you know the technical implementation is very similar.
+A slight chance remains that the feature will not work in the untested cases.
+But the alternatives (duplicating test code and/or factoring it out with rspec's shared examples or helper methods) quickly increases spec runtimes and complexity.
+Specs should be simple to understand and change.

 #### Debugging

 * if you suspect timing issues, insert a `sleep 2` before the command that fails.
 When you're sure that's the issue, convert it to a `wait_for` [command to be more robust](https://github.com/natritmeyer/site_prism#waiting-for-an-element-to-exist-on-a-page) which waits for the required element to show up on the page.